By Trevor Waddington, Principal, Truth Tree

-- Ramp up your SEO!
+- Ramp up your SEO for schools!
 It’s no secret that we expect the best results to appear first in a Google search.
 Google has done a great job of conditioning us to think the “best” options appear first in a Google search.
 So, whether or not a parent is searching for “the best school in St. Louis” or “private school in St. Louis,” they will consciously or subconsciously equate your organic snippet’s location in the results with how valuable an investment you could be.
 During unpredictable times, people flock to stability.
 If your school is on page 1 of a relevant search, that tells the user it’s a stable investment.

 Speaking of investments…

 Anyone who started investing in the market between 2010 and 2021 made out pretty great.